 One of those was a bright red mini slider with grilled sweetbread, I hate sweetbread but this was fantastic, of course.
 They were followed by one of the most surprising dishes of the meal, a small but super intense chilled soup of almond milk, ajo blanco, olive oil and frozen tomato, all in beautiful shades of white, served on a smooth mountain top of a bowl, we all really loved it.

 This was followed by a suet dumpling with salt cod, in a bright yellow sauce with tiny strands of chili pepper on top which added a massive burst of heat in a rich and satisfying dish.

-A single petit four arrived with the coffes, a delicious, soft and squidgy chocolate and soft merengue bite with a liquid passion fruit heart.
+A single petit four arrived with the coffees, a delicious, soft and squidgy chocolate and soft meringue bite with a liquid passion fruit heart.
 Coffees were served in cranium like cups, and the teapots for the tea had marble lids, and required years of body building to lift up.

 Michael was in and out of the dining room, as it was one of the last few days in the upstairs floor and he was busy with the new dining space downstairs, yet he did stop at each table to say hi and it was the icing on the cake for us to say hello and meet him in person.
 He was as charming there as he had appeared on TV.

 We’re now planning our spring trip to Leeds…